CloudMax94/cadence.link/content/tech/item-duplication.md

 ## Throw Duplication

-By hitting a thrown object before it breaks using an item or ability (such as bow and boomerang) it will generate two drops.
+By hitting a thrown object before it breaks using an item or ability that can break it, it will break twice, generating two drops.

 {{< tweet 1285282351765848064 >}}